YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 ```
 `public boolean setRating(int rating);`

-A customer can rate a product using this method.
-The `rating` will be added to this product's rating list `ratings`.
-Note that
+Set  `rating` to the product.
+The `rating` would be added to this product's rating list `ratings`.
 * A `rating` should be within the range [1,5]; in other words, there are only 5 possible values for `rating`.
 If `rating` is not in this range, do not add it into `rating` and return `false`.
-* For simplicity, *a customer can give different ratings to the same product multiple times*.

 `public float getAvgRating();`

-Return the average rating of this product, which is computed as the average rating given all the ratings its has received so far.
+Return the average rating of this product, which is computed as the average of all the ratings it has received so far.
-Again, for simplicity, *a customer can give different ratings to the same product multiple times*.
-For example, if a product has got two different ratings, 5 and 4, from Alice and Bob respectively, then its rating is 4.5; if a product has got two different ratings, 5 and 4, both from Alice, then its rating is still 4.5.

 `public String toString();`

-Return a string description of this product, in the format of `Product ID id, name, RMB price, Rating rating`, e.g., `Product ID 12345, Laptop, RMB 10000.00, Rating 4.5`.
+Return a string description of this product, in the format of `Product ID id, name, RMB price, Rating average rating`, e.g., `Product ID 12345, Laptop, RMB 10000.00, Rating 4.5`.
-Note that for `price`, let's keep 2 decimal places.
-For `rating`, keep 1 decimal place.
+* For `price`, let's keep 2 decimal places following rounding.
+For `rating`, keep 1 decimal place following rounding.

 ### 2.2 Store
 #### Attributes